amingolnari/amingolnari.github.io/_pages/about.md

   - /about.html
 ---

-My interest in the fields **Deep Learning**, **Machine Vision**, and **Signal Processing** was further nurtured during my collaboration with **Shahrood University**’s Digital Signal Processing Laboratory.
-I also contributed to cutting-edge research in **Medical Imaging**, analyzing fMRI and res-fMRI data using advanced machine learning techniques.
-These experiences not only enriched my expertise in deep learning applications for healthcare and **Computational Neuroscience** but also reinforced my ability to tackle complex, interdisciplinary challenges.
+I am currently a PhD student in Computer Science at [VinUniversity](https://cecs.vinuni.edu.vn/), where my research focuses on **Deep Learning**, **Image Segmentation**, and **Medical Image Processing**.
+Driven by the goal of bridging advanced artificial intelligence with clinical diagnostics, I am dedicated to developing robust machine learning frameworks that can accurately interpret complex biomedical data.
+My interest in the fields **Machine/Deep Learning** and **Image/Signal Processing** was further nurtured during my collaboration with [Shahrood University of Technologies](https://shahroodut.ac.ir/en/)’s Digital Signal Processing Laboratory.
+These experiences not only enriched my expertise in Deep Learning applications for healthcare and **Computational Neuroscience** but also reinforced my ability to tackle complex, interdisciplinary challenges.
+I am always eager to collaborate on innovative projects and to contribute to cutting-edge research.

-While I am deeply motivated by the transformative potential of machine learning in healthcare and other domains, I am equally eager to explore the exciting field of **Autonomous Driving**, alongside advancing my expertise in deep learning.
-I am always eager to collaborate on innovative projects and to contribute to cutting-edge research, particularly in deep learning, computational neuroscience, and machine vision.
-Beyond technical skills, I value teamwork, humility, and the desire to constantly learn and improve.

 ## Research Interests